isaacovercast/QuoteWall/README.md

 Just a bunch of stuff people said.
 # Undated
 * "Practicing is the meaning of life..." - IO
+* "I'm not gonna fuck it up this time." - Anon

 # 2014/2015
 ## Evolution